 - reflect the policies of the College on standards of conduct; and

-- follow the policies on nursing practice from the Ohio Board of Nursing (Rules Promulgated From the Law Regulating Practice of Nursing, 4723-5-12 (B).
+- follow the policies on nursing practice from the Ohio Board of Nursing.

-In accordance with the above the administration, faculty, staff, and students will commit to the following Code of Conduct:
+In accordance with the above, faculty, staff, and students will commit to:

 - Achieving the highest level of academic excellence that I can through honesty and integrity both in and out of the classroom and in clinical settings.

-- Striving to embody excellence and provide the highest quality work in the academic and in the clinical settings.
+- Striving to embody excellence and providing the highest quality work in the academic and in the clinical settings.

 - Acting in a professional manner while in the College of Nursing and in all activities, functions, and clinical sites associated with the College and the profession of nursing.